 GCET Reservation Criteria 2018

-The GCET 2018 reservation criteria will be as per the guideline issued by the Government of Goa.
-Under GCET reservation criteria 2018, there are certain categories like SC, ST and PH for whom a certain percentage of the total seats will be reserved.
+The reservation criteria of GCET 2018 will be as per the guideline issued by the Government of Goa.
+Under GCET 2018 reservation criteria, there are certain categories like SC, ST and PH for whom a certain percentage of the total seats will be reserved.
 These reserved seats will be available only to candidates belonging to that particular category.
 However, to avail the benefits endowed by GCET reservation criteria 2018, the candidate needs to mention his/her category at the time of filling the application form along with the necessary supporting documents.
 The candidate will also be required to submit original documents at the time of concelling during the document verification process.

 GCET 2018 Reservation Criteria

 Schedule Tribe (ST)

 Physically Handicapped (PH)

 Freedom Fighter (FF)